 Since the Treaty of Lisbon, the Council also takes decisions by qualified majority in codecision with the European Parliament under the ordinary legislative procedure on most issues relating to criminal law.

 Denmark, the United Kingdom and Ireland do not participate fully in the implementation of certain measures.

 Council meetings are prepared by working parties and committees.

 It should be noted that Denmark, the United Kingdom and Ireland do not participate fully in the implementation of certain measures relating to the fields of justice and home affairs or that their participation is subject to certain conditions.

 In particular, the UK and Ireland do not participate in the implementation of the provisions of the Schengen Agreement on the free movement of persons, external border controls and visa policy.
 Consequently, the representatives of those States do not vote on those issues in the Council.

 ■ Working structures and specialised bodies

-The Justice and Home Affairs Council (JHA) brings together the justice and home affairs ministers approximately every other month, to discuss the development and implementation of cooperation and common policies in this sector.
+The Justice and Home Affairs Council (JHA) brings together the justice and home affairs ministers every three months, to discuss the development and implementation of cooperation and common policies in this sector.